wwt/dcauto-study-resources/docs/sections/section_0.md

 :bulb: Our development environment uses the [Development Container](https://code.visualstudio.com/docs/remote/containers "Visual Studio Code Development Containers"){target=_blank} feature in Visual Studio Code.
 The reasons we use this particular environment are:

-- :white_check_mark: **Consistency:** this development environment will work in the same way on any computer that has Visual Studio Code and Docker installed.
+- [x] **Consistency:** this development environment will work in the same way on any computer with Visual Studio Code and Docker installed.
-- :white_check_mark: **Portability:** the development environment is part of the Git repository which supports this guide so simply cloning the repository means you have all of the files you need.
+- [x] **Portability:** the development environment is part of the Git repository which supports this guide, so simply cloning the repository means you have all of the files you need.
-- :white_check_mark: **Ease of Use:** Getting started with your studies quickly and the ability to easily pick up your studies where you left off means less time spent fussing with a development environment and more time available to focus on exam topic study.
+- [x] **Ease of Use:** Getting started with your studies quickly and the ability to easily pick up your studies where you left off means less time spent fussing with a development environment and more time available to focus on exam topic study.

 ---